AngadSinghLamba/visionparse_angad/README.md

 **Docling Converter** is a [Streamlit](https://streamlit.io/) web application that leverages the powerful **[Docling](https://github.com/axiros/docling)** library to convert a variety of document formats into Markdown, JSON, or YAML.
 It supports PDF (with optional OCR), Word, HTML, PowerPoint, images, AsciiDoc, and Markdown sources.

-The live demo is available at: <https://doclingconvert.streamlit.app/>.
+The demo is available at: <https://doclingconvert.streamlit.app/>.

 ---